Felix Sühlmann-Faul, Advisor to the German Sustainability Award, explains what sustainable future digitalization can look like and what the risks are.

 The use of data can create major problems: permanent monitoring, face recognition, listening in your own home through smart home devices, etc. Consumers think too much about the fact that the many free apps, the many supposedly smart devices and more , certainly have their price.
 Because they undermine our privacy and liberties.

-Many people do not even think about it, others take the position that they have nothing to hide.
-Edward Snowden once quite aptly said the following about this attitude: to take the standpoint Privacy it is irrelevant, since there is nothing to hide, it is like abolishing the right of free speech, because you have nothing to say.
+Many people do not think about it at all, others take the view that they have nothing to hide.
+Edward Snowden aptly said the following about this attitude: Taking the view that data protection is irrelevant, since there is nothing to hide, is like abolishing the right to freedom of expression because you have nothing to say.

 Politics are also in demand here, but especially a much higher level of media literacy is needed in the population.
 Today we can no longer afford to use digital services and devices without any critical ulterior motive and a minimum of knowledge - in the longer term, our freedom and especially that of our children could depend on it.

 Overall, in an increasingly digital world, a high degree of knowledge transfer is needed to prevent digital divide.